Brandonpinos/tag-security/assessments/projects/Operator Framework SDK/self-assessment.md

 ## Appendix

 ### Known Issues Over Time

 All reported bugs, issues, and fixes can be viewed from [operator-framework/operator-sdk/issues repository](https://github.com/operator-framework/operator-sdk/issues).
-However, there is no designated label for all security related issues.
+Security vulnerabilities are usually assigned a CVE number to them.
+All security issues can be tracked [here](https://github.com/operator-framework/operator-sdk/issues?q=CVE+in%3Atitle)

-Examples of some known issues include:
+Examples of some known security issues include:
-- **Operator-sdk run bundle failed registry pod due to missing root schema field [#6584](https://github.com/operator-framework/operator-sdk/issues/6584)** This is a case where the user tried to run ``` operator-sdk run bundle quay.io/henry_h_li/common-service-operator-bundle:a9101de0-dirty --install-mode OwnNamespace ``` but the registry pod was stuck in a crash loop.
+- **upgrade mongo-go-driver for CVE-2021-20329 [#6450](https://github.com/operator-framework/operator-sdk/issues/6450)** This is a case where the operator-sdk was using a version of mongo-go-driver in which a vulnerability was found

--  **Controller fails on empty manifest files from a Helm Chart [#2622](https://github.com/operator-framework/operator-sdk/issues/2622)** This is a case where the user tries to reconcile an empty manifest file, and expects the controller to simply ignore the empty resources.

-- **operator-sdk run bundle giving ```FATA[0120] Failed to run bundle: error waiting for CSV to install: timed out waiting for the condition``` [#6432](https://github.com/operator-framework/operator-sdk/issues/6432)**
-This is a case where the user tried to bundle a working operator and run it, but the bundle times out.

--  **CustomResourceDefinition is invalid at kubernetes 1.18 [#3235](https://github.com/operator-framework/operator-sdk/issues/3235)** when trying to add init containers.
-The CRDs generated by Operator-SDK runs into an error when running ```kubectl apply```.

-- **Generate bundle ignore RelatedImages from config/manifests/bases [#6590](https://github.com/operator-framework/operator-sdk/issues/6590)**
-This is an issue where the generated CSV does not include the provided ```RelatedImages``` in v1.19.1.
-It used to work with v1.19.0.
+- **CVE-2022-23648 CVE-2022-31030 github.com/containerd/containerd package [#6143](https://github.com/operator-framework/operator-sdk/issues/6143)** A security vuilnerability was found after a vulnerability scan on the Helm operator

+- **Possible CVEs in openssl-libs found in quay.io/operator-framework/ansible-operator:v1.5.0 [#4755](https://github.com/operator-framework/operator-sdk/issues/4755)** Scan on ansible-operator image using [Trivy](https://github.com/aquasecurity/trivy/) revealed vulnerabilities in the openssl-libs package

+- **CVE-2018-1098 found with operator-sdk v1.0 transitive dependencies [#4198](https://github.com/operator-framework/operator-sdk/issues/4198)** This CVE was caused by using a vulnerable version of Cobra and Viper in the operator-sdk

 ### CII Best Practices